vigetlabs/tailwindcss-plugins/examples/rect/README.md

 # rect

 This plugin adds rect (width + height) sizing utilities to Tailwind.
-It is different from the [installable version in plugins](plugins/rect) in that it removes the dependancy on the rem function and allows for edge cases requiring other units like px for sizing.
+It is different from the [installable version](plugins/rect) in that it removes the dependancy on the rem function and allows for edge cases requiring other units like px for sizing.

 ## Usage